USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch08_analysis_tools.md

 # 8. Analysis Tools for CMAQ output

 ## 8.1 Overview
 Many software programs are freely available for pre- and post-processing, evaluating and visualizing CMAQ outputs.
 Examples of such freeware are provided in [Table 8-1](#Analysis_Software_Table).
 Several other commercial packages, including MATLAB and IDL, also support the analysis and visualization of CMAQ inputs and outputs.
-Most visualization and analysis software that supports netCDF file formats will work with CMAQ outputs.
+Most visualization and analysis software that support netCDF file formats will work with CMAQ outputs.

 <a id=Analysis_Software_Table></a>
 <a id=Table8-1></a>